tiledjinn/tiledjinn/README.md

 > make
 ```

-# The tilengine window
+# The tiledjinn window
 The following actions can be done in the created window:
 * Press <kbd>Esc</kbd> to close the window
 * Press <kbd>Alt</kbd> + <kbd>Enter</kbd> to toggle full-screen/windowed
 * Press <kbd>Backspace</kbd> to toggle built-in CRT effect (enabled by default)

 # Creating your first program
-The following section shows how to create from scratch and execute a simple tilengine application that does the following:
+The following section shows how to create from scratch and execute a simple tiledjinn application that does the following:
-1. Reference the inclusion of Tilengine module
+1. Reference the inclusion of TileDjinn module
 2. Initialize the engine with a resolution of 400x240, one layer, no sprites and no palette animations
 3. Load a *tilemap*, the asset that contains background layer data
 4. Attach the loaded tilemap to the allocated background layer